BradleyBravender/BradleyBravender/README.md

-# Hi, I'm Bradley!
+<h1 align="center"> 👋 Hi, I'm Bradley! </h1>

 <p float="left">
   <img src="https://github.com/BradleyBravender/BradleyBravender/blob/main/_A654031.00_00_00_24.Still007.jpg?raw=true" width="45%" style="margin: 10px;" />
   <img src="https://github.com/BradleyBravender/BradleyBravender/blob/main/rviz_screenshot_2023_09_09-21_11_59.png?raw=true" width="45%" style="margin: 10px;" />
 </p>
-This drone was the research work of Shane Allan
+Drone courtesy of Shane Allan, MSc.

 ## About Me

-I'm a computer engineering student at the University of Alberta.
+🔬 In elementary school I would strip the plastic off of metal bread-bag twist ties to use as wires in circuits I'd make from salvaged circuit board components.
+Now, **I'm a computer engineering student** at the University of Alberta.

-After I graduated high school, I moved to Zambia, Africa for 18 months as a volunteer.
-That experience opened my eyes to the impact certain technologies have on our quality of life.
-I'm passionate about artificial intelligence, automation, and computer vision, and believe that these technologies will create a world of difference by drastically increasing transportation safety and efficiency, food production, and affordability of tools and resources provided at a lower cost through automation.
+🌍 After I graduated high school, I moved to **Zambia, Africa** for 18 months.
+It opened my eyes to the impact certain technologies have on our quality of life.

+🧠 As a result of that experience, I've become dedicated to developing my abilities in artificial intelligence, automation, and computer vision because I believe in the potential that these technologies have in drastically increasing transportation safety and efficiency, food production, and affordability of tools and resources provided at a lower cost through automation.

-## My Experience
+🤖 This past summer term, I was awarded the competitive NSERC Undergraduate Student Research Award to conduct research in the University of Alberta's Mechatronic Systems Lab.

+💻 During my research term, I furthered my proficiency in Python, learned the fundamentals of C++ and Robot Operating System (ROS), and worked with robotics hardware (things like Nvidia Jetsons, Velodyne VLP16 Lidars, Novatel GPS, etc) as I performed SLAM on a Clearpath Jackal platform, and shadowed masters students employing artificial intelligence and computer vision in UAVs.

+👁️‍🗨️ I'm currently looking for a SWE internship for the May - August 2024 term in the field of self-driving or unmanned air vehicles.

 ## Contact

-Let's get in touch!
-Reach out to me via [email](mailto:bsbraven@ualberta.ca) or my [LinkedIn](https://www.linkedin.com/in/bradley-bravender-5246a9166/).
+📱 I would love to get in touch!
+Reach out to me via 📧 [email](mailto:bsbraven@ualberta.ca) or [LinkedIn](https://www.linkedin.com/in/bradley-bravender-5246a9166/)!

 <!---